robotlauren/FireL1/README.md

 Script to optimize fire-arrival time estimation using L<sup>1</sup> mimimization

-Developed on Windows 10 using Python 2.7.x by Lauren Hearn, February 2018
+Developed on Windows 10 using Python 2.7.x by Lauren Hearn, February/March 2018
 ***
 ## 1D: